omarfathyz8/omarfathy18/README.md

 Here are some projects I've worked on:

-- **SMART Garage**: Created a smart garage with a Smart door, Smart lighting system, fire alarm system, and number of available parking slots using Arduino.
+- **SMART Garage**: Created a smart garage with a Smart door, Smart lighting system, fire alarm system, and the number of available parking slots using Arduino.
 - **Autonomous Car**: Created an Autonomous car controlled (line-follower – shooting mechanism – gate communication) using Arduino.
 - **Remote controlled Car**: Created a Remote controlled car using Arduino.
 - **Vending machine software**: Created a Vending machine software using C++.